‘Blue Glow’: Stunning, Aptly-Name Agave

 The best time to plant agaves is in April or May.
 The warmer temperatures of spring encourage root development.

-Whether you’ve recently planted an agave or have an existing plant in your yard, here’s how to take care of it to keep it healthy and looking its best.
+Whether you’ve recently planted a ‘Blue Glow’ or have an existing plant in your yard, here’s how to take care of it to keep it healthy and looking its best.

 How to Water